If you want to know how to compare guitar vs violin and which one you should learn, you’ve come to the right post!

 But it won’t sound good for months to come.

-This can be very discouraging for the beginner.
+This is not very encouraging for the beginner.

 The Posture Required to Play Guitar Is Simpler than the Posture Required to Play Violin

-If you observe a violinist playing their instrument, you’ll notice they balance the instrument between their chin and shoulder.
+If you observe a violinist playing their instrument, you’ll notice they balance it between their chin and shoulder.

-You’ll also notice one hand wrapped around the neck and one hand holding the bow.
+You’ll also notice one hand wrapped around the neck and the other holding the bow.

-Though this might sound simple, the playing posture of a violinist is more complex than that of a guitarist.
+Though this might sound simple, a violinist’s playing posture is more complex than that of a guitarist.

 The Guitar Is More Popular than the Violin and Therefore Has More Learning Resources Available than the Violin